gjz78910/gjz78910.github.io/_pages/about.md

   - /about.html
 ---

+I'm currently a KTP Assiciate for both [University of Leeds](https://www.leeds.ac.uk/) and [TurinTech AI](https://www.turintech.ai/), and I'm working on cutting-eadge AI and LLM techniques for code optimization.

-I'm currently a PhD student in [the Department of Computer Science](https://www.lboro.ac.uk/departments/compsci/) at [Loughborough University](https://www.lboro.ac.uk/).
+I completed my PhD degree in March 2024 in [the Department of Computer Science](https://www.lboro.ac.uk/departments/compsci/) at [Loughborough University](https://www.lboro.ac.uk/).
 I'm honored to be a member of the [<kbd>IDEAS Labotory</kbd>](https://ideas-labo.github.io/) and be supervised by [Dr Tao Chen](https://scholar.google.co.uk/citations?user=K4teyvoAAAAJ&hl=en).
-My graduation time is probably in the early 2024.

 My research topic is deep learning for software performance prediction.
 I’m passionate about this field because it has the potential to revolutionize the way we develop software.